Communication is key in every aspect of life.

 We Need To Stop Tiptoeing Around Race

 We are in the midst of a powerful social justice movement.
-As such, it is important that, now more than ever, we are confronting the issue of racism head-on.
+As such, it is essential that now more than ever, we are confronting the issue of racism head-on.

-This episode is powerful and I think it is important that as many people as possible hear it.
+This episode is powerful; I think as many people as possible must hear it.

 Quita Highsmith, Chief Diversity Officer at Genentech, and Simone Hill, Diversity, Equity, and Inclusion strategist at Omidyar Network, discuss the necessity of investing in strategies to achieve racial equality and a working culture that enables workers to be authentic.